Submitting Your Shop to Search Engines

 Installing the XML Sitemap Addon

-The addon can be installed from the X-Cart Marketplace.
-For general addon installation instructions, see Installing Addons from the Marketplace.
+The addon can be installed from the X-Cart App Store.
+For general addon installation instructions, see Installing Addons from the X-Cart App Store.

 Configuring Your XML Sitemap

-In the XML sitemap tab, you can adjust the settings based on which the XML sitemap for your store will be generated:
+On the XML sitemap page you can adjust the settings, based on which the XML sitemap for your store will be generated:

 - The settings “Frequency of content renewal for X page“ allow you to specify how frequently specific types of pages on your store site are likely to change.
 The frequency of content renewal value provides general information to search engines and may not correlate exactly to how often they crawl the page.